Faidherbia: Uses

 The seed pods are used for raising livestock, are used as camel fodder in Nigeria, and are eaten by stock and game in Southern Africa.
 They are relished by elephant, antelope, buffalo, baboons and various browsers and grazers, though strangely ignored by warthogs and zebras.

 The wood is used for canoes, mortars and pestles, while the bark is pounded in Nigeria and used as a packing material on pack animals.
 The wood has a density of about 560 kg/m^{3} at a water content of 12%.
 The energy value of the wood as fuel is 19.741 kJ/kg.

 Ashes of the wood are used in making soap and as a depilatory and tanning agent for hides.
 The wood is used for carving and the thorny branches useful for a natural barbed fence.
 Pods and foliage are highly regarded as livestock fodder.
 Some 90% of Senegalese farmers interviewed by Felker (1981) collected, stored, and rationed Acacia albida pods to livestock.
 Zimbabweans use the pods to sedate fish.
 Humans eat the boiled seeds in times of food scarcity in Zimbabwe.

-It is valued in agroforestry as it fixes nitrogen shortages, and a high yield has been achieved in at least one test plot of maize crops grown amongst the trees at a density of 100 to 25 tree per hectare.
+It is valued in agroforestry as it fixes nitrogen, and a high yield has been achieved in at least one test plot of maize crops grown amongst the trees at a density of 100 to 25 tree per hectare.
 According to a 2018 article in The Guardian, monocultures of this species are popular in parts of Niger, where it is known as gao in Hausa, to use for intercropping.